vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 - Slither towards a character.

 ### Chocolate Canyon
 - Despite its name, it's mostly a savanna with chocolate grass and trees that somehow survive the heat of the sun.
-The place is teeming with wildlife.
+The place is teeming with fauna.
 Some of them don't seem to eager to greet guests.
-Add the *Hostile Wildlife* status.
+Add the *Hostile Wildlife-2* status.
 - A chocolate river has carved a canyon that has split the savanna in two.
 On a slowly eroding and melting platform within this canyon, the temple rests.
 - ---
 **In The Temple:**
--
+- A lot of [[Old Man Marini and the Perilous Candy Island#Chocolate Wildlife|Hostile Wildlife]] (Collective 2).
 - **The dark key**.
+When taken, add a tier to *Hostile-Wildlife*.

 ### Chocolate Wildlife
 #### Spectrums
 Hurt or Subdue: 3 | Intimidate or Soothe: 3
 #### Moves
 - **Collective**: This starts with a collective of 1.
 - Kangaroos will try to fight physically.
 Spiders will try to bite.
 Vultures will hover and dive.
 If players stay away and or act friendly, they have a better chance of avoiding them.
+If the Hostile Wildlife status is removed, these dangers will not attack.
 - ---
 - **Kangaroo Strike**: Inflict *Bruised-3*
 - **Spider Lunge**: Inflict *Poisoned-2*